deniscovei/GlobalWaves/README.md

 These extend the <span style="color:green">*Page*</span> abstract class, using **Template** design pattern.
 Each page has a method for getting the content of the page.

+I added parallelism in the application, by using **threads**.
+I calculate the number of likes of a songs on an album by using all the processors of the machine.

 Encountered problems:
 * I had some problems with parsing JSON files.
 I had to write a custom serializer for the songs, because the default one was not working properly, as I only needed to display the name of the song